How to Claim Pavement Accident Compensation – The ultimate guide

 - Were you injured as a result of the accident?
 What are your injuries and how severe are they?

 - How has the accident and your injuries affected you, your life, work and income?
 Have your injuries restricted you in any way?

-- Have you needed help as result of your injuries, e.g. a family member having to look after you or carers?
+- Have you needed help due to your injuries, e.g. a family member having to look after you or carers?

-- What is the longer-term outlook – are you expected to fully recover from your injuries caused by the pavement accident?
+- What is the longer-term outlook – are you expected to recover from your injuries caused by the pavement accident entirely?

-No win, no fee means that there is no financial risk to you as you make a claim for compensation.
+No win, no fee means that there is no financial risk to you as you claim compensation.

 At Accident Claims, we don’t charge an upfront fee, another important piece of information.
 And our no win, no fee service is genuinely that.
 If we lose your case, you don’t owe us anything.
 And don’t forget there is the free consultation process right at the start.
-With all the facts and information before us, we can better understand whether making a claim for compensation is something that has the potential to be successful.
+With all the facts and information before us, we can better understand whether claiming compensation is something that has the potential to be successful.

-We don’t think that anybody who has been hurt through no fault of their own should be the person who foots a financially risky legal process in order to claim the compensation they are entitled to.
-Thus, we always stick to the no win, no fee, no upfront costs as a way of working.
+We don’t think that anybody who has been hurt through no fault of their own should be the person who foots a financially risky legal process to claim the compensation they are entitled to.
+Thus, we always stick to the no win, no fee, and no upfront costs to work.

 It is important to understand that the figures provided below as a guide to council compensation payment are not fixed amounts, but a guide to what you could be entitled to.
 How much compensation for a fall differs wildly depends on several factors, including the nature of your injury or injuries, their severity, how they affect you now and their possible effect on you in the future.
 This is why if you’re looking at suing the council for damages, you should contact the professionals first.